Introduction to C# Functions

 C# Passing Parameters to Methods

-When we are creating a method with arguments/parameters in c#, we must pass arguments/parameters to that specified method when calling our application’s function.
+When creating a method with arguments/parameters in c#, we must pass arguments/parameters to that specified method when calling our application’s function.
 We have several ways to pass parameters to the method; let’s see the parameters/arguments.

 Parameters | Description |

-Value Parameters | Value parameters are called the “input parameters”.
-Instead of the original parameters, the input parameters will pass a copy of the original value; due to that, there will not be any cause or changes made to the parameter during the called method, and it will not affect on original values while the control passes to the caller function. |
+Value Parameters | Value parameters are called the “input parameters.”
+Instead of the original parameters, the input parameters will pass a copy of the actual value; due to that, there will not be any cause or changes made to the parameter during the called method, and it will not affect on original values while the control passes to the caller function. |

-Reference Parameters | Reference parameters are called the “input/output parameters”.
+Reference Parameters | Reference parameters are called the “input/output parameters.”
 The reference parameter will pass the reference memory of the original parameters.
-Thus, the changes/alteration made to the parameters in called method, while the control returns to the caller function, affects the original values. |
+Thus, the changes/alteration made to the parameters in called method, while the control returns to the caller function, affects the actual values. |

 Output Parameters |

-It is an “output parameter”; these are like the reference type parameters.
+It is an “output parameter” like the reference type parameters.
 The only difference is there is no need to initialize it before passing the data. |

 Conclusion – C# Functions